 Specifying interpersonal skills in a job description helps attract candidates who are capable of building good relationships with both guests and staff.
 These skills are crucial for resolving conflicts, ensuring smooth service, and maintaining a positive dining atmosphere.

-Common misunderstanding: Interpersonal skills are naturally developed on the job.
+Common misunderstanding: Interpersonal skills develop naturally on the job.

 While on-the-job experience helps, explicitly looking for these skills during hiring ensures you start with someone who already excels in these areas.

-Common misunderstanding: Interpersonal skills are less important than operational skills.
+Common misunderstanding: Interpersonal skills are less important than operational ones.

 Operational skills keep a restaurant running, but interpersonal skills ensure guests and staff are happy and engaged, which is just as critical for long-term success.